hx-natthawat/AIML-101/README.md

 plotly>=5.3.0
-tensorflow>=2.0.0  # For Keras neural network implementations keras>=2.3.0       # For advanced neural network models
+tensorflow>=2.0.0  # For Keras neural network implementations keras>=2.3.0       # For advanced neural network models torch>=1.7.0       # For PyTorch neural network implementations torchvision>=0.8.0 # For computer vision utilities in PyTorch
 ```

 ## Setup and Installation